GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 2. All rights suspended or modified under this Article are fully restored upon the member's receipt of an Honorable, General (under honorable conditions), or Other Than Honorable discharge from the Defense Force.
 A Dishonorable Discharge or a Bad Conduct Discharge (as a result of a court-martial) shall be considered a waiver of these rights until such time as the individual's civil rights are formally restored by a civilian court.
 3. Any member subjected to a court-martial conviction may, upon discharge, petition the civilian Supreme Court for a review of their case on the grounds of a fundamental miscarriage of justice, ensuring a final check by the civilian branch.

+## ARTICLE XV: EDUCATION

+### Section 1: The Purpose of Education

+The primary purpose of public education in the Secular Democratic Republic is to empower every citizen with the knowledge, skills, and critical faculties necessary for personal flourishing, effective participation in civic life, and the vigilant defense of liberty.
+Education shall be oriented towards creating a sovereign, informed, and skeptical citizenry capable of self-governance.

+### Section 2: A Guaranteed Foundation

+1. The state shall guarantee a high-quality, free public education from early childhood through the completion of secondary education.
+2. The curriculum shall prioritize universal proficiency in essential tools of knowledge:
+- **Literacy:** The ability to read complex texts with comprehension, analyze arguments, and communicate effectively in writing and speech.
+- **Numeracy & Mathematical Reasoning:** A strong foundation in mathematics, logic, and statistical reasoning necessary for personal finance, technical careers, and evaluating quantitative claims in public discourse.
+3. Mastery of these foundational skills is the non-negotiable first priority of the education system.

+### Section 3: Civic and Critical Competency

+Upon the foundation of literacy and numeracy, the education system shall instill:

+1. **Civic Literacy:** A comprehensive understanding of this Constitution, the structure of government, history, and the rights and responsibilities of citizenship.
+2. **Critical Media and Digital Literacy:** Mandatory instruction, developed in consultation with the Scientific and Historian Branches, in:
+- Identifying logical fallacies, cognitive biases, and rhetorical manipulation.
+- Analyzing sources for credibility, bias, and evidence.
+- Recognizing the techniques and purposes of propaganda, misinformation, and synthetic media.
+3. **Financial and Economic Literacy:** Practical understanding of personal finance, economic principles, and the rights of workers and consumers as defined in Article III.

+### Section 4: Secular and Neutral Public Education

+1. Public educational institutions and their curricula shall be strictly secular.
+No religious doctrine shall form any part of the curriculum.
+2. The educational environment shall be one of free inquiry and intellectual neutrality.
+Teachers shall act as facilitators of critical thinking, not advocates for any political party or ideological orthodoxy.

+### Section 5: The Right to Repair Educational Deficits

+1. Recognizing that a failed education is a deprivation of a fundamental right, any adult citizen who did not receive an adequate education as defined in this Article shall have the right to free, state-provided remedial education to achieve functional literacy, numeracy, and civic competency.

+**Framer's Justification:** A republic is a machine that must be run by its citizens.
+If the citizens are uneducated, the machine will break.
+This Article ensures the system creates its own best operators.
+We prioritize math and reading not as ends in themselves, but as the indispensable keys to unlocking all other knowledge and defending oneself against tyranny.
+By guaranteeing these skills, we make the promises of Bodily Autonomy and Free Expression meaningful, for a right you are not educated enough to understand or defend is a right in name only.

 ---

 ## FINAL DECLARATION